Jachdich/elec-sim/README.md

 ### Processing

 This program uses the Processing library (https://processing.org/) and I have included a copy of their licence at licence-processing.txt.

+## Critical bugs

+As this is a new (and alpha) project, there are a few recognised critical bugs in the codebase.
+Most of the bugs arise from the behaviour of ctrl-z.
+To completely remove the chance that these bugs happen then after ctrl-z'ing, save the file and reopen the program therefore it is impossible for the bugs to occur.
+I'm working to resolve the bugs however it is insanely complex.